erikeldridge/app-quality-cookbook/static.md

         return a + b;
     }

-A function with conditional logic is relatively complexbecause we have to consider multiple code paths:
+In comparison, a function with conditional logic is relatively complex because we have to consider multiple code paths:

     int getLength(String str) {
         if (str == null) {